-The Organization recognizes transfers between levels at the end of the reporting period as if transfers occurred on the last day of the reporting period.
-There were no transfers in the year ended June 30, 2019.
+The Organization recognizes transfers between levels as if transfers occurred on the last day of the reporting period.
+There were no transfers in the year ended June 30, 2020.

 NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)

 Income Tax Status